norbertrostaing/BlinderKitten/README.md

 ## How to test it

 ### By downloading it
 You can find the latest build [here](https://github.com/norbertrostaing/BlinderKitten/tree/main/Binaries/App).
-You'll have to download all files in the app folder and place them in the same folder on your computer.
+You'll have to download blinderKitten.exe and servus.dll and place them in a new folder on your computer.
+You can download fixtures.tar.gz and decompress it to import fixtures in your show blinderKitten.pdb is useful only for debugging, you don't need it.

 ### By compiling it yourself
 Clone BlinderKitten with --recursive options to integrate organicUI module